Introduction to Dynamic Host Configuration Protocol

 Let’s consider a company with a boss & some senior employees of a company with whom many salespersons want to communicate for pitching their products or services.
 For this, they need to request Mary (secretary), the intermediary who is going to schedule the meetings.
-Thus, Mary is like a mini DHCP server which gives an appointment (IP Address) to a salesperson (host).
-This task can be done manually by Mary if there 20 salesperson requests daily but what if there are 200 or 2000 salespersons who request to meet the boss?
+Thus, Mary is like a mini DHCP server that gives an appointment (IP Address) to a salesperson (host).
+This task can be done manually by Mary if there are 20 salesperson requests daily but what if there are 200 or 2000 salespersons who request to meet the boss?
 How is she going to schedule the meetings manually?
-She would be tired, will forget everything and start making mistakes.
+She would be tired, will forget everything, and start making mistakes.

 For this, there can be an automated server & software which automatically assigns appointments to the requestors.
 This server will be called DHCP.